Signal timing: Basic signal timing operation

 Video (both normal and infrared) use a change in contrast of the image detection zone to detect traffic.
 All detection methods except inductive loop detectors and magnetometers suffer in accuracy as the result of the concept of occlusion.
 This limits the cameras view in certain instances.

 There are different categories of actuated signals.
 To save money on maintenance, some agencies opt to design an intersection as semi-actuated.
 Semi-actuated means the intersection has detection on the minor street approaches and major street left turns only.
 The whole intersection is then programmed to operate a fixed time every cycle, but the controller will service the other movements only when there is a 'call' or demand.
 An arterial series of signals that are operating in a semi-actuated or fixed mode and importantly operating with the same cycle length can be made to function in a coordinated manner.
 During signal coordination, most signal systems typically are designed to operate in a semi-actuated mode.

-In fixed operation, a controller has a set programmed time to service all movements every cycle.
+In fixed operation, a controller has a set time to service all movements every cycle.
 The controller will service all movements whether or not there is vehicle demand.
 When a detector at an actuated signal breaks, that movement will then have to operate as fixed until the detector is repaired.

 There are three general ways for a signal to operate, FREE, COORD, and FLASH operation.
 In FREE operation, the signal is running based on its own demand and timing parameters based on the information provided by its detectors.
 It is not operating under any background cycle length.
 In COORD operation, short for coordination, the signal is running a background cycle length.
 Non-major street movements are usually still actuated, and the controller will rest on the major street until the background cycle length is fulfilled.
 The final mode is FLASH operation in which all vehicle signal heads continuously display a flashing red, or the main street shows flashing yellow while others show flashing red.
 Pedestrian heads are dark.

 When the volume of vehicles at an intersection no longer warrants the signal to be active, the signal can switch to FLASH mode.
 When volume picks up again the signal switches back into either FREE or COORD operation.
 For example, the daily operation of a signal may involve it being in FLASH mode early in the morning, COORD during the day, FREE in the evening, and back to FLASH late at night.
+It can also be set to flash until made not too, allowing thee to essentially be converted into beacons if the traffic light is obsoleted enough.